rocky/python-loctraceback/README.rst

    [e[0] for i in d[j] if got[i] == e[i]] # lots going on here
    exec(some_code % 10, namespace)        # code at runtime

-Some example output (which can be found by running code in `example`:
+Some example output given by running code in `example`:

 Division example: